matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Standardise environments with containers or scripts.
 - Invest in developer experience (DX) tooling that removes friction.

+!!! info "Evidence"

     Data from the DORA studies confirms that automation and standardised development environments are key predictors of elite performance across all four metrics — teams deliver faster, recover more quickly, and experience fewer failures when repetitive motion is eliminated.

 ## 4. Waiting (Taiki)